Why Do People “Gatekeep” Their Perfume? An Investigation

 What is gatekeeping?

 “Perfume gatekeeping” is clearly provocative, but is it actually gatekeeping?
-According to The Cambridge Dictionary, gatekeeping is the “activity of trying to control who gets particular resources, power or opportunities and who does not”.
-In actuality, gatekeeping is detrimental — particularly for marginalised people — rather than something that beauty obsessives do on the internet.
+According to The Cambridge Dictionary, gatekeeping is the “activity of trying to control who gets particular resources, power or opportunities and who does not.”
+In actuality, gatekeeping is detrimental — particularly for marginalized people — rather than something that beauty fans do on the internet.
 Somewhere down the line, though, the semantics have changed.
 The Urban Dictionary proves that it has become more colloquial: “Gatekeeping is to make your interests exclusive in order to protect them from becoming mainstream,” reads one entry.

 AdvertisementADVERTISEMENT